iLCSoft/ILDPerformance/TimeOfFlight/Readme.md

 The configuration files can be found in ```./config```.
 - `ParticleTypes.cnf` : Set the single particle types that should be investigated.
+- `PlottingSettings.cnf` : Set the binning for the beta-momentum plots (May be relevant for whether Gaussian fits succeed).
 - `Setup.cnf` : Set the environmental parameters for the setup that should be run (e.g. versions used in slcio file production, detector model).
 - `TimeResolutions.cnf` : Set the time resolutions that should be investigated.
 Only resolutions available in the REC files can be used.